santinio/LibreController/Software/README.md

-The main software development for the OpenController.
+The main software development for the LibreController.